-- Siberian Hypertext explores how Siberian scientists and ordinary people cope with Russia’s faltering regime, war, and repression.
+- Siberian explores how scientists and ordinary people cope with Russia’s faltering regime, war, and repression.

 In 2008, Elia Kabanov founded metkere.com, an award-winning science, culture, and technology blog.
 Since 2018, he has been working as a science writer and digital advisor for Tayga.info, one of the last remaining independent media outlets in Russia.
 In 2022, he became co-author and presenter at a brand new YouTube channel on all things science.
 It now has more than 250,000 subscribers.

-For more than ten years, he has written monthly columns on historical films and TV series for the Diletant magazine.
+For over ten years, he has written monthly columns on historical films and TV series for the Diletant magazine.
 That’s 125 reviews and counting.